 - Night time care activities.
 This can include assisting them to bed and ensuring they are comfortable in the process.

 - Providing a healthy diet or proper nutrition.
 Make sure the patient gets their prescribed food, drinks and snacks.
 You, as the CNA, have to provide the meals and drinks, and depending on their ailment, you may have to grind their food or spoon feed them.
 Daily logs their calorie intake is a must and shall be done daily.

-2. The patient’s medical needs, checks and updates – A certified nursing assistant’s primary job is to assist the nurses and doctors in monitoring patients and their health conditions.
-Because of their closeness and proximity to the patients and residents,they build the most trust and friendship amongst all the medical professionals.
-A CNA can be a treasure trove of valuable knowledge and information for doctors and nurses, and can assist them at arriving to a better evaluation and conclusion of the patient’s medical condition.Usually these medical practitioners interact less with the patients and have found CNAs to be one of the best sources of information.
+2. The patient’s medical needs, checks, and updates – A certified nursing assistant’s primary job is to assist the nurses and doctors in monitoring patients and their health conditions.
+Because of their closeness and proximity to the patients and residents, they build the most trust and friendship amongst all the medical professionals.
+A CNA can be a treasure trove of valuable knowledge and information for doctors and nurses and can assist them at arriving at a better evaluation and conclusion of the patient’s medical condition.Usually, these medical practitioners interact less with the patients and have found CNAs to be one of the best sources of information.
 Your medical duties are as follows:

 - CNA responsibilities include the checking of blood pressures and pulse rates, monitoring vital signs and constant visual checks of the individual patient.
 You must also check their weights and measures them to ensure the total well being of a patient.